swiftlang/swift/docs/proposals/ArrayBridge.rst

   var c: AnyObject[] = someNSWindow.views

-Being "great For C" means that an array created in Swift should have C-like performance and must be representable as a base pointer and length, for interaction with C APIs, at zero cost.
+Being "great For C" means that an array created in Swift must have C-like performance and be representable as a base pointer and length, for interaction with C APIs, at zero cost.

 Proposed Solution